UA-Online/style-guide/_pages/advisor.md

 ---
 title: advisor
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## advisor
+# advisor

 2022 guidance from Strategic Communications says “advisor” is acceptable for any context except “news releases,” where “adviser” is preferred.[^30] For M&R purposes, “advisor” will be used most often.